ming-ddtechcg/nuodb-operator/README.md

 2. Select the &ensp;`OperatorHub` under the &ensp;`Catalog` section in the OCP 4 left toolbar.
 3. Select the &ensp;`Database` filter and scroll down to the NuoDB Application tile and click the tile.
 4. In the right-hand corner of the NuoDB Operator page, click the &ensp;`Install` button.
-5. On the "Create Operator Subscription" page, select &ensp;`Subscribe` to subscribe to the NuoDB Operator.
+5. On the "Create Operator Subscription" page, select the radio group option "A specific namespace on the cluster" and enter the project/namespace in the pull-down field that you would like to install the NuoDB Operator, then select &ensp;`Subscribe` to subscribe to the NuoDB Operator.
 6. In less than a minute, on the page that displays should indicate the NuoDB Operator has been installed, see "1 installed" message.
 7. To verify the NuoDB Operator installed correctly, select &ensp;`Installed Operators` from the left